Giacomo Sciacca

-Giacomo Sciacca (born 19 April 1996) is an Italian footballer who plays as a defender for club Potenza.
+Giacomo Sciacca (born 19 April 1996) is an Italian professional footballer who plays as a defender for club AlbinoLeffe.

 Club career

-Born in Desio, in the Province of Monza and Brianza (by-then part of the Province of Milan), Lombardy, to a father originary from Castelvetrano, Sciacca started his career at F.C.
+Born in Desio, in the Province of Monza and Brianza (by-then part of the Province of Milan), Lombardy, to a father originally from Castelvetrano, Sciacca started his career at F.C.
 Internazionale Milano.
-On 21 July 2015 he was signed by Lega Pro club Renate.
+On 21 July 2015, he was signed by Lega Pro club Renate.
 Sciacca made his professional debut on 14 August, in the first match of the 2015–16 Coppa Italia Lega Pro.

-On 18 July 2016 he was loaned to Piacenza.
+On 18 July 2016, he was loaned to Piacenza.

-On 13 July 2017 Sciacca signed a three-year contract with Alessandria.
+On 13 July 2017, Sciacca signed a three-year contract with Alessandria.
 In August 2018, he joined Imolese in a temporary deal.

-On 4 October 2020 he joined Vibonese.
+On 4 October 2020, he joined Vibonese.

-On 17 August 2021 he joined Foggia.
+On 17 August 2021, he joined Foggia.

-On 27 January 2023, Sciacca signed with Taranto until the end of the season.
+On 27 January 2023, Sciacca signed for Taranto until the end of the season.

 International career

 Sciacca finished as the runner-up with Azzurrini in the 2013 UEFA European Under-17 Championship.
 The team finished as the losing side of the round of 16 in the 2013 FIFA U-17 World Cup.
 He was in the team that was eliminated from the Elite Round of 2015 UEFA European Under-19 Championship qualification.